The Mary Towneley Loop

 Turn right when you get to the main

-road, look for gate on opposite side.
+road, look for gate on opposite side to continue.

-From near the wind farm
+19 From near the wind farm

 This takes you down into the Cliviger Gorge and